MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Auditing, even at relatively low rates, changes the picture entirely.
 With a reasonable amount of auditing, five copies of a collection suffice to protect the collection from loss across a very wide range of error rates, starting with sector half-lives greater than 3E6 hours.

+[FIGURE: FIVE COPIES ARE ENOUGH]

 Auditing cycle rates may vary from quarterly (four times per year) to biennial (once every two years).
 Auditing more frequently than annually does not seem to confer much additional protective benefit.
 This depends, of course, on the number of copies of the collection that are placed on independent servers.
 Please consult the tables in the supplementary material for details.

 It is important that, during each audit cycle, every document copy be examined.
 Auditing strategies that examine random subsets of the collection sampled with replacement, are not so effective at protecting the collection.
 For example, a strategy sometimes suggested of auditing a random ten percent of the collection every month, where the random selection is made with replacement, is slightly less effective than a single, total audit once a year.

+[FIGURE: ANNUAL AUDITING IS ENOUGH]

 <!-- END:TODO:RICK-->